lbcclib/findit/README.md

 Find It is based on [Blacklight](http://projectblacklight.org/), with a few other gems thrown in.
 This repository represents the changes we made from a basic installation of blacklight.

-In theory, you should be able to get this to work on Windows and Linux boxes using [Ruby or JRuby](https://github.com/sandbergja/discovery_layer/issues/60), but has only been tested with JRuby on Windows Server 2013.
+In theory, you should be able to get this to work on Windows and Linux boxes using [Ruby or JRuby](https://github.com/sandbergja/discovery_layer/issues/60), but has only been tested in the following environments:

+* JRuby on Windows Server 2013
+* Ruby on Ubuntu 15.10

 Here's how to get this running for yourself: